Combining object-counting technique with the pseudo-constructors, we can limit the number of objects of a class.

 - Declaring the constructors of the class

-- Using static object
+private - Using static object

 - In order to access the single object, encapsulate the single object inside a accessor function (either a friend function inside some namespace/globally, or a static member function of that class).
 Note that: